-Train windows.. they're great.
+Train windows are great.
 Life is going on out there.
-Just the usual minute to minute stuff.
+Just the usual minute-to-minute stuff.
 It's all going on out there like it is in here.
-Life, it's everywhere, sometimes I think we can forget that.
+Life, it's everywhere, and sometimes I think we can forget that.
 I look around the train and see a heavily made-up young Mom hitting on a guy who looks like a University student.
 He wants to read his copy of NME (New Musical Express) and all she wants to do is flirt for attention.
-He doesn’t seem interested and a few times reads his magazine while she talks to him as her kid sleeps in an odd position all crumpled up next to her.
+He doesn’t seem interested and keeps glancing at his magazine while she talks to him as her kid sleeps next to her.

 A new man sits opposite the NME reading student who has finally been granted the peace he had hoped to find.
 The new man is probably about 27 or so, but his big bushy beard makes him look a little eccentric.
 It’s a statement for sure.
 He’s probably noted among his friends for that beard and those who know him in passing probably call him “that young guy with the big beard.”

 The train moves off, the bustle settles and the rhythm starts again.
 Here comes the ticket inspector.

 "Tickets from Crewe.
 Any tickets from Crewe?”
 People pass their tickets and he clips them with a glance and no smile.
 Did he actually want to spend his days clipping tickets on a train to Liverpool?
 Maybe, I mean it’s not a challenging job, but it’s not a bad job.
 Would I want to be a ticket inspector?
 I've never really thought about it, but now that I am, I don’t think it's so bad.
 It beats life in a cubicle surely?